glburman/ListPagerRazorLibrary/README.md

 - span.pager-dropdown

-## ListPager as Partial View
+## ListPager View Components as Partial Views

-As noted there is a purely (internally all PV's) Partial View version of ListPager, _ListPager but with the caveats below you can use any of the View Components as Partuial Views as well.
+As noted there is a purely (internally all PV's) Partial View version of ListPager, _ListPager.

+With the caveats below you can also use any of the library's View Components as Partial Views as well.

 For example like this for **ListPagerLinks.cshtml**: